 Course registration may be cancelled at no cost up until one week before the course begins.
-If course registration is cancelled within two weeks after the course begins, a fee of CHF 75.– will be charged.
-As of the third course week, the full course fees will be billed.
+If course registration is cancelled within one week after the course begins, a fee of CHF 75.– will be charged.
+As of the second course week, the full course fees will be billed.

 The general terms and conditions of the canton of Solothurn apply for Solothurn residents who attend a course subsidised by the canton of Solothurn.

 Due to the current corona pandemic, K5 Basler Kurszentrum is obliged to implement protective measures (e.g. keep distance).
 By registering for the course, the course participant confirms that the K5 Basler Kurszentrum is authorized to undertake/ adapt appropriate measures in the course structure if necessary, for example the rearrangement of face-to-face lessons to distance learning.

 In order for the participants to be able to participate in distance learning, they must have appropriate digital devices (computer, tablet) and an Internet connection and be able to use them (including downloading, for example Video conference apps etc.).
 Responsibility in this regard rests with the participant.
 Loan devices are available in limited numbers from the K5.

 The course costs remain owed in full in the aforementioned measures.
 Lessons in distance learning are rated as class attendance.

 In addition, K5 Basler Kurszentrum is authorized to exclude participants from the course if thereby official instructions are implemented.
 Examples include:

 - Participants who show signs of illness and /or who dod not or only insufficiently implement the official hygiene measures

 - Participants who belong to a risk group according to the Federal Office of Public Health